TezosTaqueria/taqueria-scaffold-nft/README.md

 npm run start:app
 ```

-Use the Dapp (served in your browser at [http://localhost:3000](http://localhost:3000)) by connecting a wallet and using the web UI
+Use the dApp (served in your browser at [http://localhost:3000](http://localhost:3000)) by connecting a wallet and using the web UI

 ## Project Structure

 - `app`

-    - Minimal create react app
+    - Minimal create React app
     - Call contract methods
     - Access contract storage